StuartRiffle/ragtag-tiger/README.md

 - uses language-aware chunking for source code
 - supports pseudo-interactive "chat" from the command line

-It was written for personal use, and it's mostly the same boilerplate/glue code you were going to have to write anyway, but if it saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with Copilot, please feel free to buy me a coffee.
+It's mostly the same boilerplate/glue code you were going to have to write anyway, so if this saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with Copilot, please feel free to buy me a coffee.

 # Setup
 ```